Peg traveled often during her business career and now she travels for pleasure. Share the adventure along with some of her favorite photos.

 Dockside on Wednesday at Puerto Vallarta

-Disembarking at Puerto Vallarta was easy with the dockside access to port.
+Disembarking at Puerto Vallarta was easy with the dockside access to the port.
 No tender ship transport was necessary, just a quick walk to the ship-side waiting area to wait for our number to be called.
 Then down the gangplank and off on our own.

 Walking in Puerto Vallarta